Skip to content

 CategoryExtensionsExamples

-Tools (15)Core coding tools and agent capabilitiesbash, edit, read, write, cd, web-fetch, subagent, teams, tasks, plan-mode, LSP, MCP adapter
+Tools (19)Core coding tools and agent capabilitiesbash, edit, read, write, cd, web_fetch, web_search, subagent, teams, tasks, MCP adapter, session-memory, wezterm-pane-control

-UI & Display (4)Terminal rendering and statuscustom footer, git status, tool display, minimal skill display
+UI & Display (6)Terminal rendering and statuscustom footer, git status, tool display, minimal skill display, session-namer, random-spinner

 Language Support (1)IDE-like featuresLSP (TypeScript, Python, Rust, Swift, PHP)